How to Build an Automated Invoice Processing System Using LeapOCR

 - Queue jobs and have workers call LeapOCR concurrently

-- Use progress tracking to give ops/finance visibility into backlogs
+- Use progress tracking to give operations and finance teams visibility into backlogs

 Step 6: Validate Results and Flag Exceptions

-LeapOCR will get you close, but you still need some business logic to catch weird cases.
+LeapOCR gets you most of the way there, but you still need business logic to catch edge cases.

-- Check that required fields are present (invoice number, vendor, total)
+- Verify required fields are present (invoice number, vendor, total)

 - Ensure totals and line items roughly reconcile

-- Flag obviously bad dates (far in the past/future)
+- Flag obviously invalid dates (far in the past or future)

 from typing import Any, Dict, Literal, TypedDict